 You can leverage variance analysis to ensure your funds achieve the full potential in the delivery of grant operations and make a difference to the community, whilst at the same time increasing transparency and compliance.

 Are you using your business intelligence tools to position your decision makers to make the best decisions?

 Are you ready to improve your not-for-profit reporting process?

-Join Business Intelligence consultants Chris Catto and Greg Long to find out how Microsoft Power BI can help not-for-profit organisations improve their reporting outcomes in the areas of:
+Join Business Intelligence consultants Chris Catto and Greg Long in this on-demand webinar to find out how Microsoft Power BI can help not-for-profit organisations improve their reporting outcomes in the areas of: